-Investigating the host response to chikungunya and influenza virus infections
+Investigating the host response to chikungunya and respiratory viruses

 We are interested in studying the host pathogenesis of viruses such as chikungunya and respiratory viruses with an emphasis on innate immunity.
 These viruses cause significant mortality and morbidity which demands that we gain a better understanding of their pathogenesis to inform treatment options.
 Specifically, we focus on how soluble mediators such as type I interferons contribute to host protection, disease tolerance, and/or susceptibility during viral infection.
 Type I interferons mediate their effects by signaling on target cells to induce downstream outcomes via the induction of hundreds of interferon stimulated genes (ISGs).
 Recently, we have described how the members of the type I interferons and their ISGs mediate a variety of different effects depending on their timing, location, and disease state of the host.
 To study these phenomena, we use a variety of tools such as animal models, in vitro cell culture systems, pharmacological agents, genetic deletion mutants, monoclonal antibody technology, and more.